-12. WHAT IS THE ROLE OF ADJUNCTIVE IMMUNOTHERAPY FOR PATIENTS WITH CAP?
+12. WHAT IS THE ROLE OF ADJUNCTIVE CORTICOSTEROIDS FOR PATIENTS WITH CAP?

 Previous guidelines on the management of CAP focus mainly on the most appropriate antibiotic treatment in each situation.
 However, the mortality due to CAP remains relatively constant.
 Not surprisingly over the last decade a whole range of potential immunomodulating therapies have been investigated for CAP as adjunctive to antibiotics.
-Of these, the potential efficacy of corticosteroids in CAP has been investigated in several studies37, 271-275.
-The first studies, compromising pilot studies or small RCT, have suggested that there is a benefit to corticosteroid therapy even for patients with severe CAP who are not in shock 273-275.
+Of these, the potential efficacy of corticosteroids in CAP has been investigated in several studies36, 275-279.
+The first studies, compromising pilot studies or small RCT, have suggested that there is a benefit to corticosteroid therapy even for patients with severe CAP who are not in shock 257-259.
 The small sample size and baseline differences between groups however compromise these conclusions.

-A RCT on this subject among 213 Dutch hospitalized patients with CAP who were randomized to receive 40 mg of prednisolone once daily for 7 days or placebo, along with antibiotics, clearly showed that prednisolone as an adjunctive treatment does not improve outcome in hospitalized patients with CAP.
+A RCT on this subject among 213 Dutch hospitalized patients with CAP who were randomized to receive 40 mg of prednisolone once daily for 7 days or placebo, along with antibiotics, clearly showed that prednisolone as an adjunctive treatment does not improve cure rates at day 7 and day 30 in hospitalized patients with CAP.
 Moreover, treatment failure after 72 hours was significantly more common in the prednisolone group than in the placebo group.
+Defervescence was faster in the prednisolone group, but length of hospital stay did not differ significantly.

-Meijvis et al. recently investigated the effect of 4 days' adjunctive treatment with low-dose dexamethasone (5 mg once daily) in 304 patients hospitalised with community-acquired pneumonia.
-This dexamethasone regime did lead to a decrease in median duration of hospitalisation-the primary endpoint (6,5 days compared with 7,5 days for patients who received antibiotics alone), without an increased risk of adverse events.
-In-hospital mortality did not differ between groups.
+Meijvis et al. investigated the effect of 4 days adjunctive treatment with low-dose dexamethasone (5 mg once daily) in 304 patients hospitalised with community-acquired pneumonia.
+Patients who were admitted to the ICU were excluded.
+This dexamethasone regime did lead to a decrease in median duration of hospitalisation-the primary endpoint (6.5 days compared with 7.5 days for patients who received antibiotics alone, p=0.048), at the expense of hyperglycemia, which was more often seen in the dexamethasone group (44% vs. 23%; p< 0.001).
+In-hospital mortality, ICU admission, risk of empyema or pleural effusion, and 30-day readmission rates did not differ between groups.